sphinx-doc/sphinx/doc/usage/extensions/napoleon.rst

 analysis. :pep:`484` was then extended by :pep:`526` which introduced a similar way to annotate variables (and attributes).

-Google style with Python 3 type annotations:
+Google style with type annotations:

 .. code-block:: python